sunriax/screen/README.md

 ## Description:

-Windows Tool that pools within a configured time a REST API on a raspberry.
+Windows Tool that is polling within a configured time a REST API on a raspberry.
 The REST API delivers the status of a reed contact (true/false), that is connected to the raspberry PI.
 With the tool specified display in the software gets rotated.

 [![ScreenRotator](https://github.com/sunriax/screen/raw/develop/screenrotator.png)](https://github.com/sunriax/screen/tree/master/ScreenRotator)